-Many parents feel awkward talking about periods, especially with pre-teen girls who can seem to get embarrassed so easily.
+Many parents feel awkward talking about periods, especially with pre-teen girls, who can seem to get easily embarrassed.

 One way round this is to respond to questions or opportunities as they arise.
 David Kesterton, who organises the FPA's Speakeasy courses – which teach parents how to talk to their children about puberty, sex and relationships – says clear speaking and down-to-earth, age-appropriate language is key.

 Best age to talk about periods